auraphp/Aura.Router/README.md

     Note that `setServer()` is also available, but this will replace any previous expressions entirely, instead of merging with the existing expressions.

+- `addAccept()` -- Adds a list of content types that the route responds to.
+Note that this is *not* content negotiation per se, only a "sanity check" to make sure the route can eventually provide the content types specified by the request.

+        addAccept(array(
+            'application/json',
+            'application/xml',
+            'text/csv',
+        ));

+    Note that `setAccept()` is also available, but this will replace any previous content types entirely, instead of merging with the existing types.

 - `addValues()` -- Adds default values for the params.